laravel-workflow/laravel-workflow.github.io/docs/installation.md

 Each queue driver has its own [prerequisites](https://laravel.com/docs/12.x/queues#driver-prerequisites).

-Workflow also requires a cache driver that supports [locks](https://laravel.com/docs/12.x/cache#atomic-locks).
+Durable Workflow also requires a cache driver that supports [locks](https://laravel.com/docs/12.x/cache#atomic-locks).

 > ✨ SQS Support: `timer()` and `awaitWithTimeout()` work with any duration, even when using the SQS queue driver.
-Workflow automatically handles SQS's delay limitation transparently.
+Durable Workflow automatically handles SQS's delay limitation transparently.

-## Installing the Workflow package
+## Installing Durable Workflow

-The Workflow package is installable via Composer.
+Durable Workflow is installable via Composer.
 To install it, run the following command in your Laravel project:

 ```bash
 composer require laravel-workflow/laravel-workflow
 ```

-After installing the Workflow package, you must also publish the migrations.
+After installing, you must also publish the migrations.
 To publish the migrations, run the following command:

 ```bash
 php artisan vendor:publish --provider="Workflow\Providers\WorkflowServiceProvider" --tag="migrations"